typedcode/musikcube-webplayer-proxy/README.md

 # musikcube-webplayer-proxy

-Proxy for the muskcube-webplayer project
+Proxy for the musikcube-webplayer project